OfficeDev/office-scripts-docs/docs/resources/scenarios/schedule-interviews-in-teams.md

     * **Script**: Schedule Interviews
     :::image type="content" source="../../images/schedule-interviews-1.png" alt-text="The completed Run script action to get interview data from the workbook.":::

-1. Add a action that uses the **Microsoft Teams** connector's **Create a Teams meeting** action.
+1. Add an action that uses the **Microsoft Teams** connector's **Create a Teams meeting** action.
 As you select dynamic content from the Excel connector, a **For each** block will be generated for your flow.
 Complete the connector with the following values.
     * **Subject**: Contoso Interview
     * **Message**: *Message* (dynamic content from **Run script**)
     * **Time zone**: Pacific Standard Time